 0 Comments

-Chip Chapman, ’82 Perge From multiple angles, our QTV and Omega Mu brothers have enriched the civic life at the University of Maine, and we are fortunate to have had many hardworking, talented brothers throughout our history.
+From multiple angles, our Q.T.V. and Omega Mu brothers have enriched the civic life at the University of Maine, and we are fortunate to have had many hardworking, talented brothers throughout our history.
 The balance between our athletic involvement, intellectual pursuits, and campus involvement is compelling.
-What they accomplished in their respective pursuits at the university constitutes a wonderful cultural and athletic achievement in our fraternal history.
-They thoughtfully represented our core values of persistence and determination.
+What they accomplished in their respective pursuits at the university constitutes a wonderful achievement in our fraternal history.
+There efforts were good and laudable, and there efforts represented the very best of our core values of persistence and determination.
 It is, believe me, a wonderful achievement, on the part of generations of Omega Mu brothers, for the respective gifts that they gave for the civic good at the University of Maine.
-It was a rich yield for the common good, always an enduring value that unites.
-All of them brightened up the university community, our Omega Mu brotherhood, and we are proud of all of them, and our gratitude is heartfelt.
+In our historically calm, customary fashion, 149 years and growing, it was a rich yield for the common good of the Maine community, All of them, through their various commitments and endeavors within the University of Maine community, improved and brightened up the quality of life of the university community with their enthusiasm and dedication to their respective University of Maine teams, organizations, and clubs.
+They each had uniques strengths as actors, artists, musicians, athletes, and journalists, and they all embodied the shared commitment to do something well for the University of Maine community.
+Fraternally integrity demands that, and we are proud of all of these brothers.
 Over the years, our Omega Mu brothers have been involved in many musical productions at the University of Maine, and praise for them is merited.
 With the same unconditional focus, diligence and discipline as our athlete brothers, our musically focused brothers, through many decades, brought richness ands joy to the University of Maine community because of their involvement on various bands, orchestras, and choral groups.
-Their commitment was compelling, and the quality and depth of their disciplined art form joyfully enriched the lives of countless generations of students at the university, as well as many communities throughout Maine and New England.
+Their commitment was compelling, and the quality and depth of their art form enriched the lives of countless generations of students at the university, as well as many towns and cities throughout Maine and New England.
 Generously, with never-ending joy and inspiration, they always gave of their time and talent for the good in all of their musical performances.
 The embodied our old fraternal truth in being perseverant and determined in being faithful and generous with their beautiful musical gifts.
 Our Omega Mu Maine music brothers, just like our athlete and Maine Masque brothers, are an enriching testament to what it means to be a fraternity brother in Omega Mu.
 We remain proud of their dedication, creativity, and commitment in adding such a rich angle in our fraternal history at the University of Maine.
 Above all, what a superb gift to give anyone: music.
 Omega Mu Musician Neil M. Calderwood, 1932 Omega Mu Years Castle Quarantined, 1930 "The Phi Gamma fraternity house, one of the largest in point of student members, was placed under quarantine by university authorities today when one of its number, Kenneth Stone, of Augusta, was found to have a positive diphtheretic throat."
 This picture was taken in the house!
 The two Omega Mu brothers on the University Quartet are Herbert G. Follett and Neil M. Calderwood.
 “What if the space be long and wide, That parts us from our brother’s side A soul-joined chain unites our band, And memory links us hand in hand.”
 (Phi Gamma Delta fraternity song) Fraternally,

 Chip Chapman, ’82 Perge Our brothers careers have been productive, constructive, spirited, and prosaic.
 They displayed impressive skills, talents, and abilities They were, and we continue to be, a beautiful and lively expression of our enduring fraternal beliefs, and that underlying harmony is far-reaching in expectation for all brothers’, undergraduate and graduate.
 It is the core of what our fraternal founders asserted in 1848 and 1874 and 1899: to live active, commendable, and responsible lives, and to build up community.
 Clearly and compellingly, they added, and continue to add, positive value at the local, state, national, global, and fraternal level because they engaged life fully and responsibly.
 In short, they were authoritative pillars throughout life.
 They were-are exemplary in their citizenship, character, and their sense of dutiful responsibility, and, in many instances, they were leading voices in their career fields.
 They prove that success of any kind does not occur by luck or accident, and we remember them because they continue to provide that message for our time.
 Their spirit permeates our brotherhood, and it always will.
 We have long been, from one generation to the next, proud to be Omega Mu Fijis.
 We continue to cherish our fraternal friendships, our shared memories, and our evolving, forward-focused history at the University of Maine.
 These things, above and beyond everything else, are the underlying rooted connections that make us proud to be Omega Mu Fijis.
 Why, after all, should we believe otherwise?
 We have always exhibited a can-do fraternal spirit since 1874.
 And, to be sure, all present and future generations of Omega Mu Fijis will continue to do the same, with fraternal enthusiasm and commitment.
 As a brotherhood, we always see the path behind us and the way forward with equal clarity, and our future remains bright at 79 College Avenue because we fearlessly move forward, always guided by sound fraternal principles, and because of that we are an exceptional brotherhood because we remain committed and hardworking to assure that our Omega Mu brotherhood will continue to be the jewel at the University of Maine.
 Perge.
 Omega Mu Portrait Edward F. Danforth, 1877 Q. T. V. Years First Q. T. V. Chapter Hall, 1876.
 Edward F. Danforth is probably one of the brothers in front of the house.
 This site is the present site of Coburn Hall.
 "The entire expense of its erection was borne by the members and this demanded from considerable self-sacrifice and loyalty.
 As this was the first fraternity chapter built in the state, it surely must have been a building to be proud of."
 "The Q. T. V. Hall, erected in 1876 by the labor (and funding) of the members of the fraternity, stood where Coburn Hall is now."
-Q. T. V. Brothers, 1877 Robert B. Burns and Samuel W. Gould Samuel Shaw and Thomas J. Stevens Frank P. Stone Sophomore Declamations Boston University Law School Author Judge of Probate 1896-1905 Judge of Probate, Somerset County, Maine Congressman Maine House of Representatives, 1907 Honorary Degree University of Maine, 1932 "In the daily round of life, he has exemplified the eternal values which we like to think of belonging particularly to Maine, the State and the University-values of common sense. reason, social responsibility, and the need of giving the best to the job at hand."
+Q. T. V. Brothers, 1877 Robert B. Burns and Samuel W. Gould Samuel Shaw and Thomas J. Stevens Frank P. Stone "For excellence in Declamation, to E. F. Danforth" Boston University Law School "The Dean of Skowhegan Lawyers" Author Judge of Probate 1896-1905 Judge of Probate, Somerset County, Maine Congressman Maine House of Representatives, 1907 Honorary Degree University of Maine, 1932 "In the daily round of life, he has exemplified the eternal values which we like to think of belonging particularly to Maine, the State and the University-values of common sense. reason, social responsibility, and the need of giving the best to the job at hand."
 University of Maine Danforth Prizes "The name of Judge Danforth has been written into the history of the University also through his annual gift of two undergraduate prizes."
-1895 Reunion "Our Fraternity.
+1895 Q. T. V. Reunion "Our Fraternity.
 E. F. Danforth" “What if the space be long and wide, That parts us from our brother’s side A soul-joined chain unites our band, And memory links us hand in hand.”
 (Phi Gamma Delta fraternity song) Fraternally,

 Chip Chapman, ’82 Perge Our Omega Mu veteran-brothers who served in the military are cherished and constant fraternal friends, and we would like to say thank you for the steadfast, purposeful commitment you made to our nation to defend those four freedoms we all believe in: “Freedom of speech, freedom of worship, freedom from want, and freedom from fear.”
 For those brothers who were killed in defense of these freedoms, they will always occupy a consecrated place in our linked fraternal heart because they exemplify the idea of superlative commitment, strength, and fortitude for the good to the end itself.
 The greatness of their collective purpose and will, on our nation’s behalf, will never be forgotten.
 By their “clear-eyed faith and fearless heart,” these brothers have left us a fraternal legacy that echoes what we often say about Omega Mu Fijis: “Perseverance and determination are omnipotent.”
 Their code of integrity, courage, duty, responsibility, and self-sacrifice on behalf of our nation is a powerful legacy that we will always be proud of as Omega Mu Fijis.
 Whether it was at New Orleans, Red River, Fort Blakely, Marianna, San Juan Hill, Santiago de Cuba, Chateau-Thierry, Verdun, El Guettar, Elba, Monte Della Vedetta, the Battle of the Bulge, Rabaul, Inchon, Pusan, Chosin Reservoir, Pork Chop Hill, Hue, Easter Offensive, Phu Cat, The Iron Triangle, Hamburger Hill, la Drang Valley, Bien Hoa, Khe Sanh, Rumaila, Al-Batin, Medina Ridge, Kabul, Kandahar, our Omega Mu brothers have demonstrated devotion to duty in defense of freedom and liberty.
 They are the stability of our nation, and we, the Omega Mu brotherhood, revere, honor, and salute their persevering and determined spirit within our great nation and our historic brotherhood.
 We will always honor the heroism of all of our brothers who have served in the armed forces from the Civil War to the present.
 Thank you.
-Omega Mu Veteran Evans B. Norcross, 1919 Omega Mu Years Coe Buck Scholarship Evans B. Norcross was one of the first brothers to receive the Coe Buck Scholarship Hosea B. Buck, 1893 University of Maine Clubs and Activities World War I Whether it was at San Juan Hill, Santiago de Cuba, Sulu Archipelago, Chateau-Thierry, Verdun, El Guettar, Elba, Monte Della Vedetta, the Battle of the Bulge, Greece, Vienna, Saarbrucken, Rabaul, Inchon, Pusan, Chosin Reservoir, Pork Chop Hill, Hue, Phu Cat, The Iron Triangle, Hamburger Hill, la Drang Valley, Khe Sanh, Rumaila, Al-Batin, Medina Ridge, Kabul, Kandahar, our Omega Mu brothers have demonstrated devotion to duty in defense of freedom and liberty.
-They are the stability of our nation, and we, the Omega Mu brotherhood, revere, honor, and salute their persevering and determined spirit within our great nation and our historic brotherhood.
-We will always be grateful for the military service of every Omega Mu veteran from the Spanish-American War to the present.
-That is the beautiful thing about historic memory over many generations, and we will always honor and remember you.
-Thank you.
-Marching on Stodder Commons, 1916 - 1917 A letter from Evans B. Norcross while in France during World War I "Count" Fernando T. Norcross, Omega Mu, 1914 “What if the space be long and wide, That parts us from our brother’s side A soul-joined chain unites our band, And memory links us hand in hand.”
+Omega Mu Veteran Evans B. Norcross, 1919 Omega Mu Years Coe Buck Scholarship Evans B. Norcross was one of the first brothers to receive the Coe Buck Scholarship Hosea B. Buck, 1893 University of Maine Clubs and Activities "Cadet Capt.
+Evans B. Norcross, Chairman" "Manager...Evans B. Norcross" Percy, the interpreter, E. B. Norcross" "Ezra Middleton....E.
+B. Norcross" "Pantalone...Evans B. Norcross" ...."and the crafty, scheming father of Isabella played by Norcross kept the audience in continuous laughter."
+"The Satan...Evans B. Norcross" Drums E. B. Norcross World War I Marching on Stodder Commons, 1916 - 1917 A letter from Evans B. Norcross while in France during World War I "Truthfully I can say I don't believe one person in 100,00 has the imaginative ability to draw any kind of a mental picture that can equal the destruction the "Terrible Hun" has left behind."
+"We are, thank Providence, near a small town, that has not been totally destroyed by the Germans, as were the first towns we struck upon our arrival."
+"Count" Fernando T. Norcross, Omega Mu, 1914 “What if the space be long and wide, That parts us from our brother’s side A soul-joined chain unites our band, And memory links us hand in hand.”
 (Phi Gamma Delta fraternity song) Fraternally,

 Chip Chapman, ’82 Perge Buddy's Tattoo Shop Newport, Rhode Island Happy New Year.
 The final page of our 148th fraternal year has turned, and we are now into our 149th year.
 The arc of our fraternal story continues to grow, and by all signs, undergraduate and graduate, forever linked, it is going to be an exceptional year.
 We all share in a fraternal history, a fraternal fellowship, that only grows richer in meaning as the years pass.
 We are all keenly aware of our history at the University of Maine, and we are, rightly so, proud of that history.
 Upon that fact there is no debate, and I am unequivocally sure that we are all thankful for whatever motivation, coincidence, circumstance, brought all of us to the front door of the Castle to start the pledging-initiatory journey to become Omega Mu brothers.
 In any case, thank God you went through the front door to become Omega Mu brothers, and in so doing becoming part of the historic lore of our fraternal brotherhood at Maine, steady and true since 1848, 1874, 1899, an unbroken fraternal chain.
 The brotherhood that we know and love today is the same as the love that the Q. T. V. brothers felt when they all sat together in front of the first Q. T. V. Chapter Hall.
 Our brotherhood is a living fraternal tradition, and it has been dear to the hearts of generations upon generations of men.
 And, as such, we are unique, and that is a wonderful testament to our collective resilience, perseverance and determination.
 With that being said, with our success in the past and present, we will continue to be a vibrant brotherhood 100 years from now.
 Alive and well, our rich fraternal heritage will continue.
 Be proud of that, that is all.
 The fraternal evidence of our rich history is a point of pride for all of us.
 Happily, we walked through the front door of the Castle.
 Happily, we all lived together in the Castle.
 Happily, and with deep gratitude, we return to the Castle to see life-long friends in the beautiful architectural space of our home, the Castle.
 Our Omega Mu brotherhood and the Castle, our historically great, durable, and indispensable union for joy through life.
 A simple truth that started with a simple Q.T.V. catchphrase: “Enjoyment, sociability, and the best interests of the brothers through life.”
 We are a tradition-grounded brotherhood, and we have been since our beginning.
 In various modified forms, traditions, rites, and events have shaped and defined the fraternal culture and fabric of our brotherhood since our Q.T.V. years.
 Good fraternal traditions have created our fraternal vitality and stability.
 Some of our traditions and events have been sincere and formal in nature, others had daily significance, and some have been nothing more than madcap escapades and easy-going pranks.
 They created a joyous fraternal spirit, in and out of the house, and unconditional fraternal fidelity.
 Generations of brothers shared in all of them, and all of them were enriching.
 They showed the soul of our brotherhood, and they created a positive fraternal camaraderie, a bond of friendship, that does last for life.
 In truth, traditions positively influenced our fraternal life with unwavering spirit, and we remember each of them with a smile.
 Consequently, viewed through the long lens of history, that is an unqualified good thing, and it continues to be that way today.
 Our good fraternal life would simply not have been what it was without them, and there is no way of overstating that reality.
 With that in mind, our traditions are the source of our living memory, and one thing is historically clear about each of them: living in the Castle was not a dull life because of them.
 Most importantly, we did not discuss whether our traditions were relevant, old-fashioned, or out-dated.
 On the contrary, we cherished all of them.
 And, perhaps, it is not too far-reaching to say that they did shape us for the better; I believe they did.
 They certainly did not hurt, and we lived with a strong collective sense of well-being.
 Taken all together then, we all experienced something unique and enjoyable because of the fraternal rhythmic structure of our daily, monthly, and seasonal traditions.
 They were all equally important, and they all had a shaping expressive effect in making our fraternal life really enjoyable.
 Living in the Castle was a seminal time in our lives that we do not regret, nor should we, and generation to generation our fraternal traditions have been, and they will continue to be, the underlying thread of our preeminent success at the University of Maine.
 We are a proud fraternal brotherhood, and we continue to deepen our historic roots with every new generation of Omega Mu Fiji undergraduates.
 As we are several years away from celebrating two historic moments in our combined fraternal history, we celebrate all of our traditions that have, separately and together, sustained us, fraternally steady and true, since 1874. a distinctive fraternal legacy.
 In the truest and broadest historic sense, there is no other brotherhood like ours, and for many years to come our undergraduate and graduate brothers will continue to guide and shape our unique, life-long brotherhood by sustaining our enjoyable, life-sustaining, and persevering traditions.
 To re-state the simply truth of our Q. T. V. fraternal coda: “Enjoyment, sociability, and the best interests of the brothers through life.”
 This abiding declarative statement still defines us as we enter 2023.
 The simple ideal of our founders, and it is the heartfelt essence of our fraternally cherished words: "Brotherhood."
 With that in mind, it is always fitting to look back and appreciate of one of our newer traditions: the spring pilgrimage to Buddy's Tattoo Shop in Newport, Rhode Island.
 Perge.
 Marked For Life Kent Cousins Don Marden Harold Flynn Dave Brown Rob Hardy Eternal Reminder “What if the space be long and wide, That parts us from our brother’s side A soul-joined chain unites our band, And memory links us hand in hand.”
 (Phi Gamma Delta fraternity song) Fraternally,